MissingMaps/partners/app/_partner/bloomberg.md

   - latam

 tm-projects:
-  - id: 13750
+  - id: 14061
     desc: "MAP ME FIRST!
 This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
   - id: 14093
     desc: "MAP ME LAST!
 This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
+  - id: 14143
+    desc: "MAP ME LAST!
+This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
-  - id: 14061
+   - id: 14144
-    desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
+    desc: "MAP ME LAST!
+This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."

 ---